VadimBoev/freegpt-webui-v2/README.md

 This project features a WebUI utilizing the [G4F API](https://github.com/xtekky/gpt4free). <br>
 Experience the power of ChatGPT with a user-friendly interface, enhanced jailbreaks, and completely free.

 **Important!** Don't be afraid to ask a question or write about any problem in the "issue".
-We will solve a question or a problem together!
+We will solve a question or a problem together! 🌍
 You can [buy me coffee](https://boosty.to/vadimboev/donate) here ☕🤎

 ## Known bugs 🚧
 - Stream mode not working properly.
+- At the moment, only gpt 3.5 turbo works, but I think I will fix it in the future
 - Docker is missing (possibly temporarily)
 - Operation timed out after 30000 milliseconds
 - ChatGPT does not remember the dialog.